KyleWynne/Health_Blocks/prototype/README.md

 ## Instructions
 To recreate the demo, follow the below instructions: <br />
-Go to GitHub the Pages Deployment: https://kylewynne.github.io/Health_Blocks/ <br />
+Go to GitHub the Pages Deployment: [Here](https://kylewynne.github.io/Health_Blocks/) <br />
+if running on your machine, navigate to index.html in your filesystem, double-click, and open with the browser of your choice <br />

-use the blocks to create code our recommended test is: <br />
+use the blocks to create code.
+Our recommended test is: <br />

 set up nutritionix API <br />
 Search foods -> Text Input: apple <br />